awsdocs/amazon-eks-user-guide/doc_source/create-managed-node-group.md

 **To create your managed node group using the AWS Management Console**

 1. Wait for your cluster status to show as `ACTIVE`\.
-You cannot create a managed node group for a cluster that is not yet `ACTIVE`\.
+You can't create a managed node group for a cluster that isn't already `ACTIVE`\.

 1. Open the Amazon EKS console at [https://console\.aws\.amazon\.com/eks/home\#/clusters](https://console.aws.amazon.com/eks/home#/clusters)\.